htefera/Functional-Programming/README.md

 2. Run the project Into ways
   *  Run as a main program
   *  Run with sbt <br>
- Running the program using SBR
+ Running the program using SBT
  1. First start sbt in the project root directory
  2. Inside the sbt console
       * Compile the program using the **compile** command